PedroHCouto/Santander-Case/README.md

 The Santander group is a global banking group, led by Banco Santander S.A., the largest bank in the euro area.
 It has its origin in Santander, Cantabria, Spain.
 As part of their empowerment culture, they create the Data Master program.

+**This repository contains the 3 Jupyter Notebooks used to solve the 3 parts of the challenge purpose by Santander.**

 ### The Program

 Santander Data Masters - Data Science is a teaching and certification program provided by the corporate university of Academia Santander.